crossplane-contrib/function-dummy/README.md

 This [Composition Function][function-design] just returns whatever `RunFunctionResponse` you tell it to.
 You provide a `RunFunctionResponse` in the Function's input.
+The `desired` object will be merged onto any desired state passed in the `RunFunctionRequest` using [`proto.Merge`][merge] semantics.

 This Function is mostly useful for testing Crossplane itself.

 Note that this is a beta-style Function.
 It won't work with Crossplane v1.13 or earlier - it targets the [implementation of Functions][function-pr] coming with